kiwueke1/daalu/README.md

 # Daalu

+**Daalu powers independent cloud infrastructure — automated, production-grade, and fully under your control.**

-Daalu is a Python-based orchestration platform for deploying and managing private cloud infrastructure.
-It automates the full lifecycle of bare-metal Kubernetes clusters, OpenStack services, Ceph storage, monitoring stacks, and HPC workloads — from initial provisioning to day-2 operations.
+Daalu is a Python-based orchestration platform for deploying and managing private cloud infrastructure anywhere.
+It automates the full lifecycle of bare-metal Kubernetes clusters, OpenStack services, Ceph storage, monitoring stacks, and HPC workloads — from initial provisioning to day-2 operations — enabling organizations to build serious cloud infrastructure without dependency on hyperscalers.

 ## What It Does